ripienaar/free-for-dev/.github/PULL_REQUEST_TEMPLATE.md

    * cPanel like PHP + MySQL hosting services.
    * Free dns services that are generic frontends to CloudFlare or similar
-   * Services that are verbatim copy pastes of others while adding no value -->
+   * Services that are verbatim copy pastes of others while adding no value
+   * Fake / Temporary / Ephemeral email generators, we have enough of those -->

 ## Requirements